elecarno/ppv-app/README.md

-This project uses Iconicons (https://github.com/ionic-team/ionicons)
+This project uses Feather Icons (https://feathericons.com/)

 Notice: This project contains test files taken from the SQA website.
 I do not own the copyrights to these files.